gillett/testbin/SUTjoystick/README.md

     var pitch = JS.get_analog("rightstick_ver")
 ```

 In some instances, you may wish for a quick and easy way to fetch the angle of an analog stick, or even the directional pad.
 SUTjoystick provides the get_angle() function to do just that.
-It will return the angle in degrees, with 0 pointing straight up.
-Note that you can only pass the leftstick, rightstick, or dpad values (or any of their aliases).
-If there is no input on the stick, there is no angle; you will receive a null return.
+It will return the angle in radians, with 0 pointing straight up, PI pointing straight down, and values in between on either side (negative on the right).
+Note that you can only pass the leftstick, rightstick, or dpad names (or any of their aliases) to fetch the values.
+If there is no input on the stick, there is no angle; you will receive a null return and must account for this in your code.

 ```python
     var ls_angle = JS.get_angle("leftstick")